hochwagenlab/ChIPseq_functions/ChIPseq_Pipeline_v3/README.md

    "ChIPseq_Pipeline_v3")
 2. Move the 4 fasta files into a folder called "Library" in your home on prince
 3. Open each [4] sbatch script and adjust the email address
-    * You can do it from the CLI using by running the following command inside the directory (where "X" should be changed to your user name, to replace "tem298"):
+    * You can do it from the CLI by running the following command inside the directory (change "X" to your user name; this will replace "tem298"):

     `find . -type f | xargs sed -i 's/tem298@nyu.edu/X@nyu.edu/g'`